fhilitski/aws-dynamodb-iot/README.md

 # aws-dynamodb-iot
-IoT button data visualization
+<b>IoT button data visualization</b>

 Simple scripts to query AWS DynamoDB database that contains time-series of data sent by Amazon IoT (Dash) button.
 The data is represented as a table and a scatter plot.
-Read detailed description of this project at http://www.fhilitski.com/2016/09/visualizing-aws-…ton-data-part-i and http://www.fhilitski.com/2016/09/visualizing-aws-…ton-data-part-ii.
+Read detailed description of this project <a href = 'http://www.fhilitski.com/2016/09/visualizing-aws-…ton-data-part-i'>here</a> and <a href='http://www.fhilitski.com/2016/09/visualizing-aws-…ton-data-part-ii'>here</a>.
 The first link describes set-up of the link between the AWS IoT and DynamoDB.
 The second link explains the basics of AWS SDK for JavaScript and the  DynamoDB query process.

 About files in this repository: